-- The Forty Acres NHL (Delano, CA) The National Farmworkers Service Center acquired this property in 1966, and this organization and its successors proceeded to build a service station, multipurpose hall, health clinic, and retirement housing.
+• The Forty Acres NHL (Delano, CA) - The National Farmworkers Service Center acquired this property in 1966, and this organization and its successors proceeded to build a service station, multipurpose hall, health clinic, and retirement housing.
 Cesar Chavez conducted his 1968 fast in the service station building, and his 1988 fast in the retirement village.
-The United Farm Workers Organizing Committee was headquartered at the Forty Acres from 1969-71, and the contracts that ended the 1965-70 strike against Delano-area growers were signed here.
+The United Farm Workers Organizing Committee was headquartered at the Forty Acres from 1969-71, and the contracts that ended the 1966-70 strike against Delano-area growers were signed here.
 Many public events and rallies were based at the Forty Acres.
 As a property purchased, built, and used by farm workers, the Forty Acres embodies the farm labor movement itself.
 Forty Acres was designated a National Historic Landmark in 2008.
-It continues to function as a United Farm Workers (UFW) field office. - Filipino Community Hall (Delano, CA) -The Filipino Community Hall represents the nationally significant role of Filipino Americans in the farm labor movement.
-On September 8, 1965, Filipino American farm workers led by Larry Itliong and affiliated with the AFLCIO's Agricultural Workers Organizing Committee (AWOC) gathered in this building and voted to go on strike against Delano table-grape growers.
+It continues to function as a United Farm Workers (UFW) field office.

+- Filipino Community Hall (Delano, CA) On September 8, 1965, Filipino American farm workers led by Larry Itliong and affiliated with the AFLCIO's Agricultural Workers Organizing Committee (AWOC) gathered in this building and voted to go on strike against Delano table-grape growers.
 When members of the National Farm Workers Association (NFWA) voted to join the AWOC strike eight days later the Filipino Hall became the joint strike headquarters.
-The hall hosted important visits by United Auto Workers' President Walter Reuther, Senator Robert F. Kennedy, and other influential supporters, and became a symbol of the farm labor movement's multiracial unity during the 1960s.

-- Nuestra Senora Reina de La Paz (Keene, CA) - Between 1970 and 1984, the farm labor movement transitioned into a modern labor union, the UFW.
+The hall hosted important visits by United Auto Workers' President Walter Reuther, Senator Robert F. Kennedy, and other influential supporters, and became a symbol of the farm labor movement's multiracial unity during the 1960s. - Nuestra Senora Reina de La Paz (Keene, CA) - Between 1970 and 1984, the farm labor movement transitioned into a modern labor union, the UFW.
 This union secured unprecedented gains during these years which were closely associated with La Paz.
 The property supported not only the UFW headquarters and Cesar Chavez's residence, but also the thousands of union members who came to La Paz to help devise organizing strategies, to receive training, and to strengthen their sense of solidarity.
-Upon his death in 1993, Chavez was buried at La Paz. - Santa Rita Center (Phoenix, AZ) Cesar Cesar Chavez's fast at the Santa Rita Center in 1972 focused national attention on farm workers and their organized protest against restrictive legislation, and it invigorated two social movements-the Chicano movement and the farm labor movement.
-Ultimately it reshaped the political landscape in Arizona and beyond. .
+Upon his death in 1993, Chavez was buried at La Paz.

+- Santa Rita Center (Phoenix, AZ) Cesar Chavez undertook a 24-day fast in May 1972 to protest an Arizona law that limited farm workers' rights to conduct strikes and boycotts and to publicize a campaign to recall the governor of Arizona.
 Thousands of Arizona farm workers, and influential supporters such as Coretta Scott King, came to the Santa Rita Center to participate in rallies, celebrate nightly Masses, give voice to the movement's newly adopted slogan "Si Se Puede!" and pledge their support for La Causa. - 1966 March Route (Delano to Sacramento, CA) - This march was a milestone event in the history of the farm labor movement.
 More than one hundred men and women set out from Delano on March 17, 1966, and thousands of farm workers and their families joined in for short stretches along the way.
 The march route passed through forty-two cities and towns of the San Joaquin Valley, as well as vast stretches of the agricultural landscape.
 By the time the marchers entered Sacramento on Easter Sunday, April 10, 1966, the farm worker movement had secured a contract and attracted new waves of support from across the country.

-Nationally Significant and Potential Nationally Significant Sites - Additional Research Needed
+Potential Nationally Significant Sites - Additional Research Needed

-An additional 11 sites are nationally significant or potentially nationally significant for their association with Cesar Chavez and/or the farm labor movement, but need further research to assess their integrity and determine whether they fully meet National Historic Landmark criteria.
+An additional 11 sites are nationally significant for their association with Cesar Chavez and/or the farm labor movement, but need further research to assess their integrity and determine whether they fully meet National Historic Landmark criteria.
 Many of these sites represent major aspects of the historic context that are not represented by the five NHL-eligible sites above.
-Each of these sites provides high interpretive value for depicting nationally significant events or activities associated with Cesar Chavez and the farm labor movement and therefore, may be appropriate for inclusion in a national park unit.
 These 11 sites include: